 The majority of bee sting symptoms are very mild and do not require medical attention.
 They are limited to the site of the sting itself, and include:

 - slight swelling

-- swelling around the sting, which may gradually increase in size to a diameter of 10 cm or more over a period of 24–48 hours
+Symptoms include severe redness around the sting, as well as swelling around the sting, which may gradually increase in size to a diameter of 10 centimeters (cm)or more over a period of 24–48 hours

 If a person experiences a LLR, there is a